Avoiding Crisis

 avoidingcrisis at gmail dot com

-Subscribe to comments with RSS or TrackBack to 'all about me'.
+Subscribe to comments with RSS.

-Nicki
+1. Nicki

 You make me laugh.
 Truthfully, I don’t even know what a blog is.
 But I am writing back because you asked for someone to respond and listen to your thoughts.
 I always love reading what you write, whether it be for work, school, relxation, or therapy.
 You write beautifully and I truly look forward to reading anything you want us to know about your thoughts and feelings.
 I just sounded like a school teacher - WAIT - I am one.
 Ha.
 Well, I must go, but I hope I am responding to the right thing.
 Enjoy your escape…..

-2. Sol said, on January 12th, 2007 at 12:13 pm
+January 11, 2007 at 6:28 pm

-Nicole,
+2. Nicole,

 I think it is very corageus of you to start writting about your life and feelings, and sharing them like this.
 I look foward to reading the proces of getting to 30.
 I had to deal with it last year and it wasn´t easy some times.
 So I hope this new project will really help you to “avoid crisis”, or at least as a releive in the moments when the crisis, or feelings of frustrations arrive.